-All March events and tours have been cancelled.
-We are currently reviewing April events and will announce all postponements or cancellations via Facebook, email, and our website as soon as possible.
+All March and April events and tours have been cancelled.
+We are currently reviewing future events and will announce all postponements or cancellations via Facebook, email, and our website as soon as possible.

 As of 5pm today, March 23, The Highground Gift Shop and Museum buildings will be CLOSED until further notice.
 Governor Tony Evers said earlier today that he will order the closure of all nonessential businesses starting tomorrow, March 24, and he urged people to stay at home to slow the spread of the COVID-19 virus.

 The Highground Plaza as well as all outdoor Tributes and trails are open to the public 24/7 and will remain open.

 Thank you and stay safe,

 I sent our wonderful volunteers an email update which included the 2020 Volunteer Opportunity Sheet but wanted to include the information here for convenient access.

 Because we are a “hub” of Veterans connections and have a large network of caring volunteers (geographically and in numbers), we would like to help where we can if you find yourself or others in a situation where you need assistance getting essential supplies.
 If this situation arises, we can help you find resources in your area and publicize the need to our supporters/volunteers who are in that local area.
 Please reach out to me directly at firstname.lastname@example.org.
 I will continue to check email from home even if our buildings are closed.